How to Apply

 Test of Mathematics for University Admission

-In order to promote fairness and to enhance the possibility for alternate offers, and to prepare for upcoming changes in the A level system, the University uses the Test of Mathematics for University Admissions (TMUA) in conjunction with the Cambridge Assessment Admissions Testing service.
+In order to promote fairness and to enhance the possibility for alternate offers, the University uses the Test of Mathematics for University Admissions (TMUA) in conjunction with the Cambridge Assessment Admissions Testing service.
 The test is taken in November and the results are sent by Cambridge Assessment Admissions Testing directly to students at the end of November.
 All information concerning the Test (including whether it was taken at all) will be provided to us by the applicants on an entirely voluntary basis.
 Taking part in the TMUA test can therefore only increase the chances of receiving an offer.
 A pass (i.e. a score of 6.5 or above) will guarantee a reduced offer A*AA or equivalent.
 However we will treat scores below 6.5 down to a certain threshold as positive evidence, increasing your chances of getting a standard A*A*A offer.
 For 2019 entry scores of 4.5 and over will be counted as positive evidence so we advise you to release your score to Durham if it is 4.5 or over.
 (Those students already registered for MAT may substitute those results in place of our own test, if they do not wish to take both.)

 (Note that the TMUA will currently only be used as part of its admissions decision for single honours maths degrees G100 and G103, and will not be used for admission to Natural Sciences, even for Maths routes within Natural Sciences see here for more info).